languagetool-org/languagetool-org.github.io/how-to-make-a-languagetool-release.md

 * set a tag in git: `git tag -a vX.Y -m 'version X.Y'`
 * push the tag: `git push origin vX.Y`

-## Releasing the ZIP for end-users

-* check out the new tag from git and run `mvn clean package`
-* copy the stand-alone LT to a path with a space and test some sentences
-* upload to the server (see personal notes at LanguageTooler -> Release for how to access the drive):
-  * `LanguageTool-6.x.zip` also as `LanguageTool-stable.zip`
-  * `CHANGES.md`
-  * `README.md`

 ## After the Release

 * `git checkout vx.y-release`